harshit98/harshit98/README.md

 ## Quick Facts ⚡

-- Currently learning and working on Ad-Platform services at my organization.
+- Currently learning and working on Search Systems at @grofers.

-- Exploring and learning about Distributed Systems and a little bit of Data Engineering as well.
+- Exploring and learning about Distributed Systems, Data Engineering and Search.

 - Most of my projects are available on GitHub.
 If you like them, please star them!

 - Apart from tech blogs, I also write about travel and conference talks on my website.
-I'm maintaining a photoblog too!
 All these things are happening on my website!
 Go!
 Check them out!

 - Feel free to ping me on social media or email, where you feel most comfortable to connect.
 You can find my email on my website.